confluentinc/examples/kubernetes/docs/includes/replicator-cc-demo/ccloud-setup-aks.rst

 |ak| Cluster Setup
 +++++++++++++++++++

 If you are creating a new cluster, it is advised to create it within the same Cloud Provider and region as this example.
-This demonstration runs on top of Google Cloud Platform (GCP) and, by default, in the ``us-central1`` region.
+This demonstration runs on top of Azure and, by default, in the ``centralus`` region.
 It is recommended to name your new cluster ``replicator-aks-cc-demo`` to match names used later in this example.
 The following illustrates the recommended configuration:

 .. figure:: images/new-cluster-1.png
     :alt: New Cluster Example